Examine History Files#

 ls -l

-If your X11 environment is correctly set up then the ncview tool should appear as shown below on the left.
+If your X11 environment is correctly set up, then the Ncvis tool should appear as shown below.
+It might be just a little slow to load.
 Note the & at the end of the command.
-This puts the command into the background allowing other tasks to be run from the derecho terminal window.
-The view on the right shows the ncview application once the Surface Temperature variable has been selected.
+This puts the command into the background, allowing other tasks to be run from the Derecho terminal window.

-Using ncview with the b1850.basics January 0001 CAM monthly average values file loaded, examine the Surface Temperature variable.
+Using Ncvis with the b1850.basics January 0001 CAM monthly average values file loaded, examine the Surface Temperature variable.
 Update the color palette used to plot values and change the size of the plot.

-Click on the (244) 2d vars button shown above.
-This will pull up a list of all 2d vars on the b1850.basics January 0001 CAM history file.
+Click on the (217) 2D vars button shown above.
+This will pull up a list of all 2d vars on the b1850.basics January 0001 CAM average history file.
 This is a long list but it is in alphabetical order.
 You are looking for the TS variable.

 Change the color selection from detail to bright:

 The Surface Temperature variable is in Kelvin.
-A value of 273.15K represents 0°C and 32°F. There are many options to better view and explore data with ncview.
+A value of 273.15K represents 0°C and 32°F. As you move your mouse cursor over the map, you will see the location given (“X:” and “Y:”) in the lower left corner and the temperature value at the cursor point.
+There are many options to better view and explore data with Ncvis.
 Some of these will come up over the next few days of the tutorial.